Construction Law Specialties

 Project Financing Advice

-Solomon Brothers has a deep understanding of litigation generally and with respect to construction disputes.
+Solomon Brothers has a deep understanding of litigation generally and with respect to construction disputes, and are familiar with the Building Code of Australia, the Building and Construction Industry (Security of Payment) Bill 2020, and the Construction Contracts Act 2004.
 Our experience extends from domestic to commercial and multi-million dollar energy and resources disputes.
 It encompasses variation and extension of time disputes to more complex and unique defect liability claims.
 In managing these disputes, we have experience in all Western Australian Courts and Tribunals as well as the Federal Court and the TCC division of the High Court of England and Wales.

 Aside from litigation, Solomon Brothers has significant arbitration experience, both domestically and internationally, especially under the SIAC Rules.
 We have had experience with the standard Australian arbitrations, including the WA Commercial Arbitration Act 2012 to more modern arbitration practice, such as utilising chess clock procedure.

 Most disputes arise and are resolved without the need for a trial, including those in the project and construction industry.
 Some cases resolve through a fairly standard commercial negotiation process but many others resolve through more formal mechanisms, such as non-binding expert determination, conciliation and, most commonly, mediation.
 In Western Australia courts, a form of mediation is a required step in all litigation and all of Solomon Brothers’ litigation partners have participated in the various Court regulated mechanisms.
 However, both during and prior to Court proceedings, parties are free to engage private mediators to conduct a mediation and we again have substantial experience in such private mediations.
 One of our partners, Mark Blundell, is a mediator accredited under the National Mediation Accreditation System.

 Construction Contract Act Disputes